mooncitizen/gapmap/README.md

 # Purpose

 The purpose of this library is to grow it into a trusted framework of getting real world distance finding for land, sea and air using real world restrictions.
 The ability to create pathing in a unified form to work with the likes of <b>Google Maps</b> and <b>Mapbox</b>

+# End Goal
+To create a machine/ai learned process that predict routing, pathing and distance.
+But got to start somewhere